Carolyn O'Neill was raised in Bendigo, Victoria and currently resides in Port Pirie, South Australia.

-After being inspired by a colourful mural that was painted by some parents at her son's kinder she enquired about local art classes and went on to pursue formal art studies.
+After seeing a mural painted by parents at her son's kindergarten, she decided to pursue local art classes and then onto formal art studies.

 Both modernism and the mid-century modernist aesthetic influence her work.
 One of her favourite past times is opportunity shopping.
 She is much like a bower bird filling her home with furnishings and objects thrifted and found.

 Her work is intuitive; painting her internal dialogue whilst seeking to push boundaries and delve beneath the surface.
 Each work is a stepping stone to the next; they are all interconnected.

 O'Neill's work has been shortlisted for several high profile South Australian prizes including the Gallery M Contemporary Art Prize, The Kennedy Prize and the Tatiara Art Prize.
 Her work can also be seen the Arts Collective Clair Valley.